Skip to content ↓

 Medication in School

-If antibiotics are to be taken they are usually taken before school after school and before bedtime unless the GP states otherwise.
+If antibiotics are to be taken, they are usually taken before school, after school and before bedtime unless the GP states otherwise.
 In these cases the student will put a first aid request in and a member of staff will collect them from the lesson to take them to the medical room to take their medication.

-Co-op Academy Failsworth School does not hold a stock of any painkillers and should a student request paracetamol, then parent/guardian may be called and asked to bring some into school if the need is severe.
+Co-op Academy Failsworth does not hold a stock of any painkillers and should a student request paracetamol, then a parent/guardian may be called and asked to bring some into school if the need is severe.

-School holds emergency Inhalers and Adrenaline Auto Injectors.
+The Academy holds emergency Inhalers and Adrenaline Auto Injectors.

 Students with Diabetes or Epilepsy should have their rescue meds on them at all times and provide school with spare supplies.